SoftManiaTech/splunk_integration_masterclass/Splunk_and_Syslog.md

 semanage port -l | grep 5514
 ```

-If the 5514 port enabled, then use below command to enable the port
+If the port 5514 is disabled, then use below command to enable the port

 ```bash
 semanage port -a -t http_port_t -p tcp 5514